MinaProtocol/mina/frontend/website/posts/testnet-retro-7.markdown

 author: Christine Yip & Pranay Mohan
 ---

-We've arrived at the 8th week since Testnet [Beta] was launched.
-Last week, we saw about 40 testnet users participating in the 'Grab Bag' challenges and members becoming leaders in the growing community.
+We’ve arrived at the 8th week since Testnet [Beta] was launched.
+Last week, we saw about 40 testnet users participating in the ‘Grab Bag’ challenges and members becoming leaders in the growing community.
 Read on to check out the testnet findings of last week and the exciting things that the Codans have been building.
-Together, the community racked up more than 250,000 Testnet Points (check out the [leaderboard](https://codaprotocol.com/testnet.html)) and this week, we have a new challenge again!
+Together, the community racked up more than 250,000 Testnet Points[\*](#disclaimer) (check out the [leaderboard](https://codaprotocol.com/testnet.html)) and this week, we have a new challenge again!

 ![](/static/blog/testnet-retro-7/twitter-card.jpg)